-A Love LetterMy great great grandfather, Roger Peter Cartan, was raised in the village of Claudy in Northern Ireland and was educated as a priest.
+A Love LetterMy great great grandfather, Roger Peter Cartan, was raised in the village of Claudy in Northern Ireland.
 According to his daughter Margaret, he had a very fine education and was a gentleman of fine literary taste.
-But the life of a priest did not appeal to him and sometime in the 1840s he came out to Canada and established a trading post on the edge of an Indian encampment in Brantford, Ontario.
+But he failed to find a footing in Ireland and sometime in the 1840s he came out to Canada, became a school trustee, and established a trading post on the edge of an Indian encampment in Brantford, Ontario.

 The object of his affection, Phoebe Calista Dresser, was the daughter of a schoolteacher and was herself teaching at a girl's seminary near Brandtford.
 They were married about six months after this letter was written and had five children before Roger Peter's untimely death, in a fire which destroyed his store, in 1863.
 At the time of this letter, Roger Peter was 31 and Calista was 25.
 The picture enclosed with this letter, a "Daugerrotype of the unhappiest rascal in Christendom," appears below.